There are different ways to plan your story depending on your own way of thinking.

 Map Your Protagonist Vs Antagonist

 In the middle of the page on one side, write the name of the Protagonist, then underneath note details about her.
 Who is she, what does she want.
-Your story will follow her on her journey from not having something to trying to get it, and end with her either getting what she wants to having to accept she can’t have it.
+Your story will follow her on her journey from not having something to trying to get it.
+It will end with her either getting what she wants, or having to accept she can’t have it.

 Once you’ve worked out what she wants, as an example I’ll say she wants to sing on stage, you can start to figure out the rest of your story.
 Why isn’t she singing on the stage yet, why does she want to.
 What’s stopping her?